 When most people consider estate planning, they think of creating a will.
 While this can certainly help achieve your future plans for your family and heirs, it can also result in a complex and lengthy process.
 Additionally, your named heirs will only collect your assets and property after you die.

 Understandably, many people may wish for their property to move quickly after their death.
 This is especially important in the distribution of a family home or when transferring control over a business.
-An alternative to the traditional Will process is to create a Revocable Living Trust.
-These Trusts place physical property into the possession of a Trustee.
+An alternative to the traditional will process is to create a revocable living trust.
+These trusts place physical property into the possession of a successor trustee.

 Even so, this process is not without drawbacks.
-A skilled attorney can provide more information about Cary Revocable Living Trusts and help you determine if this is right for your situation.
+A skilled trusts attorney can provide more information about Cary revocable living trusts and help you determine if this is right for your situation.

 Every person has the right to ensure that their property and assets pass to assigned heirs upon their death.
 However, the traditional process to complete these goals, known as probate, can be lengthy, complex, and expensive.
 In some situations, probate can take months or years to resolve.

-Creating a Revocable Living Trust with legal assistance is one way to avoid the probate process in Cary.
-With a Trust, a party transfers control over their assets to a Trustee before they die.
-This person or organization that oversees the Trust will then immediately transfer the goods, money, or property after the Trust maker’s death.
+Creating a revocable living trust with legal assistance is one way to avoid the probate process in Cary.
+With a trust, a party transfers control over its assets to a trustee before they die.
+This person or organization that oversees the trust will then immediately transfer the goods, money, or property to the beneficiaries after the grantor’s—or trust maker’s—death.

-As stated above, a primary goal of creating a Living Trust is to avoid probate.
-For this reason, it is vital to understand how to create a Trust that carries legal weight.
-According to North Carolina Revised Statutes § 36C-4-401, a person may create a Trust simply by transferring property to a Trustee and indicating a third party to which the property will pass after the Trust maker’s death.
-The final document must contain the Trust maker’s signature and a notary’s seal.
+As stated above, a primary goal of creating a living trust is to avoid probate.
+For this reason, it is vital to understand how to create a trust that carries legal weight.
+According to North Carolina law, a person may create a trust simply by transferring property to a trustee and indicating a third party to which the property will pass after the trust maker’s death.
+The final T=trust document must contain the grantor’s signature and a notary’s seal.